GallTech/rag-lab/README.md

 # RAG Lab

-This repository contains all scripts and configuration for a Retrieval-Augmented Generation (RAG) lab.
+This repository contains configuration and code for a Retrieval-Augmented Generation (RAG) lab.
 Each top-level folder represents a functional stage in the pipeline.

 The RAG pipeline ingests ~100,000 AI/ML/Math/Stats research papers from SharePoint and other sources, extracts metadata and ACLs, and generates vector embeddings.